$10, $8 for Friends of BSA Space and BSA members

 Family Design Day programs encourage children and adults to observe, explore, and design together.
 In these two-hour hands-on workshops, families are introduced to architecture and design through exhibit tours, walking tours, or slide shows and then complete a hands-on design activity.
-Architects and design educators lead the activities focused on the built environment of Boston and the world.
+Architects and design educators lead the activities focused on the built environment of Boston and the world (or universe!).

 BSA Space is one block from South Station.
 Enter through the BSA Space entrance and go up the green staircase.
 The program begins promptly at start time.

 Your registration includes acceptance of the BSA Space photo release and consent policy.

 Registrants to this event will be added to the BSA Space mailing list for updates on future public programs and exhibitions.
 Registrants may unsubscribe at any time.
 Email addresses will not be shared or sold to third parties.